You did not get in. What next?

 From 2018, CBS does not have any standby places, so even if you ticked the box in optagelse.dk, it does not matter.
 CBS does not have a waiting list or any vacant places either.

-Plan B - 5 tips
+Plan B - some advice

 If you have been rejected and do not have a plan B, you should think about getting one right away.